-It was only a matter of a few weeks letting the nuts dry before I was able to start cracking them.
-I found a number of recommendations on the wonderful internet on how to crack them, but the best I came across was using a large plastic ziploc bag, placing the bag on the stone floor and tapping the nuts with a mallet.
+It is only a matter of a few weeks to let the nuts dry.
+Much shorter than walnuts.
+I found a number of recommendations on the wonderful internet on how to crack them open.
+The best I came across was using a large plastic ziploc bag, placing the bag on a hard floor surface and tapping the nuts with a mallet.

-At first I would hit too hard and pulverise the shell, and consequently the nut within – though was still able to extract some for use.
-With a bit of practise I got very adept at tapping just so and splitting the hard shell.
+At first I would hit too hard and pulverise the shell, and consequently the nut within.
+(Though I was still able to extract some for use.)
+With a bit of practise I have become very adept at tapping just so and splitting the hard shell.

-And since nothing goes to waste here, the ’empty’ broken shells were then put out for the chickens to forage through.
-They always managed to find a few tasty morsels I had missed or were too small for my use, but perfect size for a chicken.
+And since nothing goes to waste here, the ’empty’ broken shells are then put out in the bottom garden for the birds and squirrels to forage through.
+They always managed to find a few tasty morsels I had missed or were too small for my use.

-Once I completed a bag, I would extract the nuts from the shells and put them on a baking sheet and into a low temperature oven to roast for about 20 – 30 minutes.
+Once I complete a bag, I extract the nuts from the shells and put them on a baking sheet and into a low temperature oven to roast for about 20 – 30 minutes.

 *Favourite Nut?
 Hmmm, I have to say I think walnuts just pip hazelnuts at the post, but only because they have a tiny bit more diversity, like Broccoli Stem Walnut Pesto.